NekoMio/deploy-certificate-to-dogecloud/README.md

-# GitHub Action for Deploying SSL certificate to Upyun
+# GitHub Action for Deploying SSL certificate to Dogecloud

-Deploy SSL certificate to Upyun CDN or OSS.
+Deploy SSL certificate to dogecloud CDN.

 # Usage